Grinding Teeth – What Is It and How to Treat It?

 Patients who grind their teeth are more likely to suffer from headaches, which are the most common symptoms of this unhealthy habit.

-In addition to headache, you may also experience TMJ discomfort, stiffness of your neck, shoulders, ear pain, muscles aches, and some sleep disorders.
+In addition to a headache, you may also experience TMJ discomfort, the stiffness of your neck, shoulders, ear pain, muscles aches, and some sleep disorders.

 If this habit goes unchecked, it can fracture teeth.
 It may also result in abnormal wear and loss of teeth.

 One of the causes of grinding teeth is stress.
 Too much consumption of caffeine and alcohol may also contribute to this condition.

 Dentists think that this condition is more commonly found in patients who snore or have obstructive sleep apnea.

 There are studies that showed a link between this condition and having a stressful work environment.